snowxzf/MAT292_Project/README.md

-# Glioblastoma Tumor Growth: Numerical & Comparative Analysis
+# Glioblastoma Tumour Growth: Numerical & Comparative Analysis

-This repository contains the implementation of various **Stochastic Differential Equation (SDE)** solvers and a comparative analysis framework to evaluate tumor growth forecasting.
+This repository contains the implementation of various **Stochastic Differential Equation (SDE)** solvers and a comparative analysis framework to evaluate tumour growth forecasting.
 It compares classical numerical methods against a **Neural ODE** approach using longitudinal MRI data from the LUMIERE dataset.
 NOTE: For grading the MAT292 Project, for numerical methods, please watch for the section that is explicitly for TA testing.

 ## Segmentation Process and Extracting Tumour Volumes
 These tumour volumes are used for the rest of the numerical and neural models, thus it is important that this was done first.
 However this may take up to hours to fully finish, thus we recommend using the completed files "all_tumor_volumes_hdglio_test.csv" and "all_tumor_volumes_hdglio_train.csv".

 The following packages are necessary for successful segmentation (linux):
-- HD-GLIO, nnunet, nibabel,numpy, pandas, scipy,SimpleITK, pyradiomics collageradiomics, FSL, FreeSurfer, torch, tqdm
+- HD-GLIO, nnU-Net, nibabel,numpy, pandas, scipy,SimpleITK, pyradiomics collageradiomics, FSL, FreeSurfer, torch, tqdm

 To complete MRI segmentation, run "runhdglio.sh"  and "run.py", ensure the directories in the script are changed to the correct ones with complete patient data.
 **Usage**: